When you think of progesterone most of us are conditioned to think that it causes weight loss.

-But you want to stay away from these types of progesterones (called progestins or progestagins) because they are NOT metabolized in the same way as normal progesterone.
+But you want to stay away from these types of progesterones (called progestins or progestagens) because they are NOT metabolized in the same way as normal progesterone.

 These synthetic and fake types of progesterones are responsible for a lot of weight gain that many people experience as well.

-In fact studies have shown that most women gain up to 5 pounds taking progestin only birth control medications.
+In fact, some studies have shown that some women may gain several pounds (2) while taking progestin-only birth control medications.

 Whenever possible it’s always best to mimic nature when you are replacing hormones.

 - Making sure that any progesterone you take bypasses the first metabolism from the liver (normally, progesterone is secreted straight into your bloodstream) -> this means preference for creams/gels instead of oral progesterone

 - Taking progesterone when it would naturally be high during the menstrual cycle (during the last 2 weeks or the luteal phase)